Chapter 6 : Dark + Magic = Malfoy

 Before Drew could finish his sentence, a loud eruption made both Drew and Narcissa jump, as well as everyone else in the classroom.
 Narcissa turned to see Vesper, whose face was covered in black ash.
 Professor Slughorn rushed over to Vesper and Dmitri, his eyes wide in astonishment.

 “Professor, I told him not to add too much, but he didn’t listen to me!”
 Vesper cried, her hands shaking in anger.
 Dmitri, meanwhile, was silently sitting in shock, never having had a potion blow up in his face.

 “Very well, Ms. Hale.
 Mr. Amador, you will stay after class and brew another pot of Amortentia, correctly this time, with the help and supervision of Ms. Hale.”

 “That is that!” he shouted impatiently, silencing them with his finger.

 After Professor Slughorn finished examining every cauldron, he awarded 20 house points to Lucius and Cilia each.
+Of course by pairing Head Boy and Head Girl together, what did Slughorn expect?
 Cilia squealed with excitement and pride, as opposed to Lucius, who simply sat there as if he’d accomplished a task as pathetic as repairing a broken vase.